 essenscia is the sectoral federation for the chemical, plastics and life sciences industry (pharmaceuticals and biotechnology) in Belgium.
 The sector is one of the most important branches of industry in Belgium, and a driving force of its economy.

-With more than 92.500 direct jobs and the creation of 4.500 extra jobs in the past four years, the sector is one of the biggest industrial employers in Belgium, accounting for 1/5th of total employment in the manufacturing industry.
+With more than 95.500 direct jobs and the creation of 7.300 extra jobs in the past seven years, the sector is one of the biggest industrial employers in Belgium, accounting for 1/5th of total employment in the manufacturing industry.

 The sector keeps attracting strategic investments in the chemical, plastics and life sciences industry in Belgium, on average more than 2 billion euros per year.
 This strengthens the leading position of the sector extending its worldwide impact.